Hadi-Hajieghrary/RECTOR/data/README.md

 - Rich map data: lane geometry, crosswalks, road edges, stop signs

 **Data Formats:**
-1. **scenario**: Primary format for preprocessing and ITP training
+1. **scenario**: Structured protobuf format
    - Structured protobuf messages
    - Contains agent trajectories and map features
    - Used by waymo_preprocess.py to create .npz files
+   - ⚠️ NOTE: Not available in downloaded dataset (only tf_example format)

-2. **tf_example**: Flattened TensorFlow Example format
+2. **tf_example**: Flattened TensorFlow Example format (PRIMARY FORMAT)
+   - ✅ Available in all downloaded splits
    - Used for interactive scenario filtering
+   - Contains complete trajectory data (10 past + 1 current + 80 future = 91 frames)
+   - Can be loaded directly with `WaymoTFExampleDataset` (no preprocessing needed)
+   - Can be preprocessed to .npz format for `WaymoITPDataset`
-   - Contains "objects of interest" labels
+   - Contains "objects of interest" labels for interactive pairs
-   - Required to create training_interactive subset

 **Splits:**
 - training: ~70,000 scenarios (full dataset)